hoodiehq-archive/my-first-hoodie/README.md

 npm install --no-optional
 ```

-Make sure to have a CouchDB with an admin account.
-Start the app with
+Make sure to have a CouchDB with an admin account (Password: secret).
+Start the app with (replace "admin" & "secret" if you have a different
+admin username or passwords).

 ```
 npm start -- --dbUrl=http://admin:secret@localhost:5984